salmon1802/FCN/README.md

 If you have any questions, feel free to ask!  :)
 *To ensure the correctness of the experimental results, please run FCN in FuxiCTR==2.0.1.*
+This model was formerly known as __DCNv3: Towards Next Generation Deep Cross Network for CTR Prediction__

 ## Requirements
 python>=3.6